As one of my primary sources, Kathleen Chambers’ memories were vital to the writing of Mrs. Oswald Chambers.

 Kathleen had no siblings and no first cousins, aunts, or uncles still alive.

-McCasland used her information when he wrote his book, as did I. She provided stories that charmed me and gave great insight into her mother.
+McCasland used her information when he wrote his book, as did I. She provided stories that charmed me and offered great insight into her mother.

 Most of her memories were true.